Connecticut Housing Market Vitality

 Connecticut Metro Housing Markets

 Connecticut is comprised of five metro housing markets that account for nearly 95% of the state’s population.
-The markets are unique in their demographics and local economies and exhibit trends that are distinct from the national or state narrative.
+The Constitution State metro housing markets are unique in their demographics and local economies and exhibit trends that are distinct from the national and state narrative.
 Each metro market presents its own unique opportunity.

 Connecticut’s state economy is specialized in Fncl activities, Manufacturing, and Information.
 Mining, Other svcs, and Construction industry sectors are less important to the state economy compared to the national economy.